open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 ### Design Documents

-As noted above, some (but not all) proposals need to be elaborated in design document, that if accepted becomes an Architecture Decision Record (ADR)
+As noted above, some (but not all) proposals need to be elaborated on in a design document.

 - The design document should be checked in to [the proposal directory](https://github.com/open-edge-platform/edge-microvisor-toolkit/design-proposals/) as `EMT-shortname.md`, and `shortname` is a short name (a